turboMaCk/pytriarchy/README.md

 > Use of this code might cause brain cancer.

-1. Author of this package doesn't in endorse "pytriarchy" or any believe systems that might accidentally rhyme with it.
+1. Author of this package doesn't endorse "pytriarchy" or any believe systems that might accidentally rhyme with it.
 2. Author of this package doesn't endorse [United Russia](https://en.wikipedia.org/wiki/United_Russia)
 3. Author of this package is most definitely NOT an expert python programmer.
 This code is for education purposes only.
 4. Implementation provided in this repository is [INCOMPLETE](#Limitations) proof of concept